tomjoht/tomjoht.github.io/_restapicourse/docapis_exploring_restapi_marketplace.md

 ## Our course scenario: Weather forecast API

-In this course, we're going to use an API in the context of a specific use case: retrieving a weather forecast.
+In this course, we're going to use a couple of APIs in the context of a specific use case: retrieving a weather forecast.
 By first playing the role of a developer using an API, you'll gain a greater understanding of how your audience will use APIs, the type of information they'll need, and what they might do with the information.

 Let's say that you're a web developer and you want to add a weather forecast feature to your biking site.
-You want to allow users who come to your site to see what the weather is like for the week.
+You want to allow users who come to your site to see what the wind is like for biking.
 You want something like this:

 <img src="{{ "/images/restapicourse/restapi_windycall.svg" | prepend: site.baseurl }}" alt="Wind meter conditions for website" />